n8n-io/n8n-docs/docs/integrations/builtin/credentials/pushbullet.md

 6. Click the ***Connect my account*** button to connect to Pushbullet and save your credentials in n8n.

 /// note | Pushbullet OAuth Test Link
 Pushbullet does offer a test link during the client creation process described above.
 This link isn't compatible with n8n.
-In order to verify the authentication works, simply use the ***Connect my account*** button in n8n.
+To verify the authentication works, use the ***Connect my account*** button in n8n.
 ///

 ![Getting Pushbullet credentials](/_images/integrations/builtin/credentials/pushbullet/using-oauth.gif)